cran-task-views/TimeSeries/TimeSeries.md

 - Data from the M and M3 forecasting competitions are provided in the `r pkg("Mcomp")` package.
   `r pkg("Tcomp")` provides data from the 2010 IJF Tourism Forecasting Competition.
   The M4 competition data are available from `r github("carlanetto/M4comp2018")`.
-  Data from the M5 forecasting competition can be downloaded using `r pkg("m5")`.
 - *National time series data:*
   `r pkg("readabs")` downloads, imports and tidies time series data from the   [*Australian* Bureau of Statistics](https://www.abs.gov.au).
   `r pkg("bbk")` provides access to the *German* Deutsche Bundesbank and European Central Bank time series data.